 How to make an easy construction birthday party cake:

 First, bake your construction cakes.
 I used the Cakegirls vanilla cake recipe with one substitution: instead of regular white sugar, I used organic sucanat which is a whole cane sugar that my friend Heather at YumUniverse introduced me to.
 It’s natural sugar cane that’s minimally processed.
 Taste-wise it’s a bit richer, kind of has a molasses bent to it.
 Color-wise, my vanilla cakes turn out to tan (because sucanat is brown colored) which was perfect for the “dirt” cake when it was cut.

 I made the construction cakes a couple days in advance, wrapped them in two layers of plastic wrap and tucked them into the freezer which made things a whole lot less stressful.
 Also, it’s true that it’s way easier to frost a frozen construction cake.

 Now make the Cakegirls chocolate buttercream icing.
 This stuff tastes amazing, folks.
-More rich and less sugary than regular icing.
+Richer and less sugary than regular icing.
 The kids at our party went gaga over it!
-I’m talking licking plates.
+I’m talking about licking plates.
 And the adults liked it too, including one party guest who doesn’t even like cake.
 (I know, I know, who doesn’t like cake??)

 I found a tip online to put strips of wax paper underneath the cake before icing it and it really does help keep things less messy.

 Step 3: Break up Oreos into edible dirt for the construction site